MclPio/open_router_usage_tracker/README.md

 - `open_ai`
 - `google`
 - `anthropic`
+- `x_ai`

 The gem will automatically parse the response from each provider to extract the relevant usage data.
-If a provider does not return a specific field (e.g., `cost`), it will be saved as `0`.
+If a provider does not return a specific field (applies for `cost`), it will be saved as `0`. `cost` is generally returned by open router and only if you request it from the api.
+More on that [here](https://openrouter.ai/docs/use-cases/usage-accounting)

 ### Daily Usage Tracking and Rate-Limiting
 For high-performance rate-limiting, the gem provides a method to query the daily summary table.
 This avoids slow `SUM` queries on the main log table.